 Key Term: Fluid Mosaic Model

-The fluid mosaic model is a way of understanding how plasma membranes function as the phospholipids are fluid, moving freely within the membrane with molecules of different shapes and sizes embedded in the membrane like mosaic tiles.
+The fluid mosaic model is a way of understanding how cellular membranes function as the phospholipids are fluid, moving freely within the membrane with molecules of different shapes and sizes embedded in the membrane like mosaic tiles.

 There are various proteins that embed themselves in the phospholipid bilayer.
 One type is called an intrinsic protein (transmembrane or integral protein), which spans both layers of the membrane as in Figure 4.
 All intrinsic proteins are globular proteins with hydrophobic regions that fit into the membrane.